What's Coming to Netflix in December 2022

-Welcome along to your first look at everything scheduled to hit Netflix in the United States in the final month of 2022.
+Welcome to your comprehensive look at everything scheduled to hit Netflix in the United States in the final month of 2022.
 This list will include all the upcoming movies and series set to hit the service in December, specifically in the US, but many titles will be globally available.

 A number of the Netflix Original movies seen below will also be available theatrically in some regions, including the US.
 Many are limited theatrical runs but check here for a list of all the movies.